6 Red Flags Your Birth Control Might Not Be Working For You

 What to do instead?

-1. If you’re relying on the pill for birth control purposes, start tracking your cycle and looking into the highly effective non-hormonal options for birth control.
-Condoms and the sponge are two of my favorites.
+- If you’re relying on the pill for birth control purposes, start tracking your cycle and looking into highly effective non-hormonal options for birth control.
+Condoms and the sponge are two of my favorites

-2. Address your diet and lifestyle to heal the root causes of your hormonal issues.
+- Address your diet and lifestyle to heal the root causes of your hormonal issues.
 What we eat becomes the building blocks of our hormonal chemistry.
-With increasing amounts of pesticides, sugar, GMOs, and other harmful toxins in our food supply, it is more imperative than ever that we seriously look at how our diet and lifestyle affect our bodies and hormones.

-If you’re ready for more support with your hormones and moods, take my Hormonal Evaluation Quiz now and learn exactly what your body and hormones are trying to communicate to you!
-This quiz is essential if you’re looking to get to the root of your symptoms and overcome your hormonal health issues once and for all.
+If you're ready for more support with your hormones and moods, take my Hormonal Evaluation Quiz now and learn exactly what your body and hormones are trying to communicate to you.